Categorical, All-or-Nothing Mindsets

 Categorical thinking gives a stable but narrow orientation to life.
 These highly rigid views lend to great fluctuations in emotional states.
 “Everything is wonderful,” quickly collapses to “everything I touch dies.”
 These thinking traps disrupt life, fuel bias, and depress.

 Albert Ellis called this irrational thinking.
-He demanded his patience to “Stop thinking wrong and start thinking right.”
-(2006).
+He demanded his patients to "Stop thinking wrong and start thinking right" (2006).
 His advice may be appropriate for us too.

-Seligman, following Alber Ellis, also believed that explanatory styles are not permanent.
+Seligman, following Albert Ellis, also believed that explanatory styles are not permanent.
 They have been learned, so they can be unlearned.
-“Habits of thinking need not be forever.
-One of the most significant findings in psychology in the last twenty years is that individuals can choose the way they think.”
-(2006, pg.
+"Habits of thinking need not be forever.
+One of the most significant findings in psychology in the last twenty years is that individuals can choose the way they think" (2006, pg.
 20).

-Science has continued to progress, and unlike the foundation of Ellis and Seligman’s theories, the complexity of depression and anxiety extends are not creations of thoughts.
-While our thoughts may contribute and magnify, they are not the sole cause of psychosis.
+Science has continued to progress, and unlike the foundation of Ellis and Seligman’s theories, the complexity of depression and anxiety are not completely created by thoughts.
+While our thoughts may contribute and magnify maladies of emotion, they are not the sole cause of psychosis.
 The findings, however, do not dismiss the contributions of thoughts to aggravate feelings.
-Current studies continue to examine the relevance of thoughts on our moods.
-(Sahinturk, 2018).
+Current studies continue to examine the relevance of thoughts on our moods (Sahinturk, 2018).